axone-protocol/axoned/README.md

 ### Start a node

-Everything you need to start a node and even more is explained here : <https://docs.okp4.network/docs/nodes/run-node>
+Everything you need to start a node and more is explained here: <https://docs.okp4.network/docs/nodes/run-node>

 ```bash
 MONIKER=node-in-my-name